hitmorecode/NFT_preview_card_component/README.md

 ### Useful resources

 - [CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This is an amazing article which helped me getting started with flexbox.
 I'd recommend it to anyone still learning this concept.
-- [Colt Steele - Flexbox tutorial](https://www.youtube.com/watch?v=qZv-rNx0jEA) - This video helped me understan flexbox.
-This tutorial is very easy to follow and understand.
+- [Colt Steele - Flexbox tutorial](https://www.youtube.com/watch?v=qZv-rNx0jEA) - This video helped me understand flexbox.
+If you are struggling with flexbox like I did, I recommend this video.

 ## Author